Installing Your Module

 Connecting to the Control Panel

 If ML:2 is in Access Point Mode, then connect your computer or mobile device to ML:2’s WiFi access point.
-The name of the default name of the network is printed below the serial number on the label attached to your ML:2’s main circuit board.
-The name and serial number are also included in the Quick Start card included in the box with your ML:2.
+The default name of the network is the serial number attached to your ML:2’s main circuit board.
+The serial number also included in the Quick Start card included in the box with your ML:2.

 If your ML:2 is connected to your local WiFi network then connect your computer or mobile device to the same local WiFi network.